JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 docker service update --force jacs-cm_workstation-site
 ```

 ## Database maintenance

-Database maintenance operation is actually an async service invocation that refreshes indexes and updates entities
-permissions.
-This can be done using:
+Database maintenance refreshes indexes and updates entities permissions.
+It can be run using:
 ```
 ./manage.sh dbMaintenance username [-refreshIndexes] [-refreshPermissions]
 ```
 where username is the name of a subject that must already exist.

 ## Backups